reduxjs/redux/docs/faq/ImmutableData.md

 export default connect(mapStateToProps)(TodoApp)
 ```

-As such, a shallow equality check of the object returned from repeated calls to `mapStateToProps` would always fail, as a new object would be returned each time.
+As such, a shallow equality check of the props object returned from repeated calls to `mapStateToProps` would always fail, as a new object would be returned each time.

-React-Redux therefore maintains separate references to each _value_ in the returned object.
+React-Redux therefore maintains separate references to each _value_ in the returned props object.

 <a id="how-react-redux-determines-need-for-re-rendering"></a>
 ### How does React-Redux use shallow equality checking to determine whether a component needs re-rendering?
-Each time  `connect` is called, it will perform a shallow equality check on its stored reference to the root state object, and the current root state object passed to it from the store.
+Each time React-Redux’s `connect` function is called, it will perform a shallow equality check on its stored reference to the root state object, and the current root state object passed to it from the store.
 If the check passes, the root state object has not been updated, and so there is no need to re-render the component, or even call `mapStateToProps`.

 If the check fails, however, the root state object _has_ been updated, and so `connect` will call `mapStateToProps`to see if the props for the wrapped component have been updated.

 It does this by performing a shallow equality check on each value within the object individually, and will only trigger a re-render if one of those checks fails.

-In the example below, if `state.todos` and the value returned from `getVisibleTodos()` do not change on successive calls to `connect` , then the component will not re-render .
+In the example below, if `state.todos` and the value returned from `getVisibleTodos()` do not change on successive calls to `connect`, then the component will not re-render .

 ```
 function mapStateToProps(state) {